paulscherrerinstitute/mrfioc2/README.md

         ## The following parameters are available to set up the device.
 They can either be set as an epics environmental variable, or passed as a macro to the 'runScript' command:
         # The following macros are available to set up the mrfioc2:
-        # SYS 			is used as a prefix for all records.
+        # SYS           MTEST-VME-TIMINGTEST ## is used as a prefix for all records.
 In this example it is set at the beginning using 'epicsEnvSet'
         # DEVICE		"EVR0"		## is the event receiver / timing card name. (default: EVR0)
         # EVR_SLOT		3			## is the VME crate slot where EVR is inserted. (default: 3)
         # EVR_MEMOFFSET	0x3000000	## is the base A32 address (default: 0x3000000)